Traits

 Interactions:

-• Gilt: When Gilt and Illuminated are both present, skin and hooves will present as a bright, shiny-white version of Gilt.
+• Gilt: When Gilt and Illuminated are both present, skin and hooves will present as a bright version of Gilt.

 • White Markings: Illuminated will affect the skin of the entire horse, including skin underneath white markings.